 The NICE/SCIE guideline on dementia (which is being updated, publication expected June 2018) gives recommendations on the care of people with all types of dementia.
 This includes managing behavioural and psychological symptoms of dementia.
 The NICE quality standards on dementia and supporting people to live well with dementia describe concise sets of prioritised statements designed to drive measurable quality improvements within these areas.
-A NICE pathway on dementia brings together all related NICE guidance and associated products on dementia in a set of interactive topic-based diagrams.
+A NICE Pathway on dementia brings together all related NICE guidance and associated products on dementia in a set of interactive topic-based diagrams.
 See the NICE clinical knowledge summary on dementia for a general overview of the condition.

 The risks and limited benefits of using first (typical) and second (atypical) generation antipsychotic drugs for treating dementia in people who exhibit challenging behaviours are well recognised.
 They have been the subject of several previous reviews and MHRA warnings, collated in the May 2012 edition of Drug Safety Update.

-The NICE/SCIE guideline on dementia recommends that people with dementia who develop non-cognitive symptoms that cause them significant distress or who develop behaviour that challenges should be offered an assessment at an early opportunity to establish likely factors that may generate, aggravate or improve such behaviour.
+The NICE/SCIE guideline recommends that people with dementia who develop non-cognitive symptoms that cause them significant distress or who develop behaviour that challenges should be offered an assessment at an early opportunity to establish likely factors that may generate, aggravate or improve such behaviour.
 The assessment should be comprehensive and include for example, the person's physical health, depression, undetected pain or discomfort, side effects of medication, psychosocial factors, physical environment factors, and the person's religious beliefs and spiritual and cultural identity.
 Individually tailored care plans that help carers and staff address the behaviour that challenges should be developed, recorded in the notes and reviewed regularly.

-For people with all types and severities of dementia who have comorbid agitation, the NICE/SCIE guideline on dementia recommends that non-pharmacological approaches may be considered including aromatherapy, multisensory stimulation, therapeutic use of music or dancing, animal-assisted therapy, and massage.
+For people with all types and severities of dementia who have comorbid agitation, the NICE/SCIE guideline recommends that non-pharmacological approaches may be considered including aromatherapy, multisensory stimulation, therapeutic use of music or dancing, animal-assisted therapy, and massage.

-The NICE/SCIE guideline on dementia advises against the use of any antipsychotics for non-cognitive symptoms or challenging behaviour of dementia unless the person is severely distressed or there is an immediate risk of harm to them or others.
+The NICE/SCIE guideline advises against the use of any antipsychotics for non-cognitive symptoms or challenging behaviour of dementia unless the person is severely distressed or there is an immediate risk of harm to them or others.
 Any use of antipsychotics should include a full discussion with the person and carers about the possible benefits and risks of treatment.
 In the May 2012 edition of Drug Safety Update, the MHRA advised that no antipsychotic (with the exception of risperidone in some circumstances) is licensed in the UK for treating behavioural and psychological symptoms of dementia.
 However, antipsychotics are often prescribed off-label for this purpose.

 In September 2010, the Department of Health published Quality outcomes for people with dementia: building on the work of the national dementia strategy, which is an implementation plan for their guidance Living well with dementia: a national dementia strategy.
-These resources build on the NICE/SCIE guideline on dementia and include strategies to reduce inappropriate prescribing of antipsychotics.
+These resources build on the NICE/SCIE guideline and include strategies to reduce inappropriate prescribing of antipsychotics.
 In the May 2012 edition of Drug Safety Update the MHRA provided the following advice for health and social care professionals:

 For prescribers considering using antipsychotics in people without a current prescription: